← BB / INDEX

 The architectural bet

-Single-player games usually keep gameplay logic on the client — it's the path of least resistance.
-I went the other way.
+Single-player games usually keep gameplay logic on the client because it's the least work.
+I put it on the server.
 The ASP.NET Core server owns every truth: movement legality, line-of-sight, dice rolls, item drops, even which tiles each player is allowed to see.
-Fog of war is filtered server-side; the client never receives data the player shouldn't see.
-The React + Pixi.js client sends intent and renders state diffs over SignalR.
+Fog of war is filtered server-side, so the client never receives data the player shouldn't have.
+The React and Pixi.js client sends intent and renders state diffs over SignalR.

 Lobby screen with 4-player room